tpkn/queuem/README.md

 ## Changelog
 #### v2.0.0 (2018-05-12):
 - no more callbacks, just clean and simple events
-- setter of concurrent tasks amount renamed from 'con' to `concurrent`
+- setter of concurrent tasks amount renamed from `con` to `concurrent`

 #### v1.1.1 (2018-02-18):